 Publishers’ applications should include the following in unlocked PDF format:

-- A publisher’s letter of nomination that provides a summary of the proposed book’s importance in Ming and Chinese studies, the amount of money requested, and to what purpose an award would be used, particularly as it relates to visual enhancements such as maps and illustrations;
+- A publisher’s letter of nomination that provides a summary of the proposed book’s importance to Ming, Chinese, and/or Asian studies, the amount of money requested, and to what purpose an award would be used, particularly as it relates to visual enhancements such as maps and illustrations.
+Please be as specific as possible in describing how an award will benefit a publication (for instance, if it will allow for a lower purchase price, or for color illustrations rather than black-and-white).
+Please indicate if a portion of the award will be used to reimburse an author for out-of-pocket expenses associated with the costs of indexing, image rights, editing, or other fees;

 - Reader reports of the proposed book, as already submitted to the publisher.
 If available, please include the author’s response to those reports;

-- A list of grants and awards that have already been received or are pending.
+- A list of grants and awards that have already been received or are pending, if the number of awards and grants exceeds the space available in the application form.